billyano-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-ddisplay current directory contents in a long format
+display list in long format